From literary festivals to royal celebrations, discover what's on in Britain this year with our round-up of annual events for 2021.

 12 -28 February

 The Yorkshire Dales and North York Moors National Parks, which remain some of the darkest places in England, are once again running a joint Dark Skies Festival in February.
 2021’s theme is nocturnal wildlife, with events aiming to reveal the lives of the animal world after dark, and how a light pollution-free environment is crucial to many species.
-The South Downs are also hosting a stellar Dark Skies Festival, celebrating the area’s dazzling night skies from 12 – 28 February 2021.
+The South Downs is also hosting a stellar Dark Skies Festival, celebrating the area’s dazzling night skies from 12 – 28 February 2021.

 Artes Mundi, Cardiff, south Wales